 The Nassau Inter-County Express (NICE) Bus provides bus service in the County as the operator of the County-owned bus system.
 NICE, a subsidiary of Transdev Services, Inc. (formerly Veolia Transportation Services, Inc.), represents the County's first transit public-private partnership.
 NICE is the third largest suburban bus system in the United States.
 Operating a network of 49 routes as well as para-transit service, NICE provides surface transit service for most of the County as well as parts of eastern Queens and western Suffolk County.
 This includes service across the Queens-Nassau border to subway and bus stations in Flushing, Far Rockaway, and Jamaica.
 The density of the NICE route network conforms to the development pattern of the County.
-It operates and maintains a fleet of approximately 297 fixed route buses and 93 para-transit vehicles.
-NICE has an average ridership of 103,000 passengers each weekday and serves 96 communities, 46 Long Island Rail Road (LIRR) stations, most area colleges and universities, as well as employment centers, shopping malls, and County government offices, including the Department of Social Services.
+It operates and maintains a fleet of fixed route buses and para-transit vehicles.
+NICE serves numerous communities and Long Island Rail Road (LIRR) stations, most area colleges and universities, as well as employment centers, shopping malls, and County government offices, including the Department of Social Services.